 Category: Featured Tips

-So you have noticed the elevation information in my hiking guides and maybe wondering why do I need this information and what am I supposed to do with it?
+So you have noticed the elevation information in my hiking guides and may be wondering why do I need this information and what am I supposed to do with it?
 Simply, I am trying to share if it is a high-altitude hike or not.
-Hiking at 8,000 to 12,000 feet above sea level is considered high-altitude
+Hiking at 8,000 to 12,000 feet above sea level is considered

 Your dog runs away as soon as you point your camera at his face.
 Yet, you dream of having beautiful photos of your adventure buddy in picture-perfect settings.
 You wonder, so how do others do it?
 It seems like an impossible task.
 It’s not easy to photograph a subject who runs away from the camera.